trantrikien239/CSE6242-team-project-kkdc/ml/matrix_factorization/README.md

   - Experiments with different social functions
   - Experiments with before and after factorization
   - Clear evaluation methods and meaningful visualization of the experment results

+## 2.1.
+Evaluation planning

+`Clear evaluation methods and meaningful visualization of the experment results` -> We need to elaborate on this point by answering the following questions:
+- What is/are the evaluation metric(s)?
+How would we calculate that from the real data (i.e. train/test split)
+  -
+- What are the hyper parameters?
+  - BF vs AF
+  - Social functions:
+    - Mean | AF & BF
+    - Most happiness (Max) | AF & BF
+    - Least misery (Min) | AF & BF
+    - Borda Count | only AF
+    - Average without Misery | only AF
+  - Regularization factors (lambda)
+- What are the charts that we want to plot?
+  -